cho-yujin/ecs-162-hw3/README.md

-# ECS 162 Project 2: Ananya and Yujin
+# ECS 162 Project 3: Yujin and Mileyna

 ## What we used
 We used Svelte to build our project.
 The main page of our project is `App.svelte`.
 This page imports components and functions from other files.
 All parts of our project are separated into components for clearer structuring.